GED in Virgin Islands

 Online proctored retests are $41 per test, with no discount available.

-Virgin Islands GED Waiting Periods
+GED in Virgin Islands: Retake Waiting Periods

 In Virgin Islands, there is no waiting period for retesting at a Testing Center if you fail a subject area test on your first attempt.
 However, after three attempts, you must wait 60 days before retesting.
 There is no restriction on the number of times you can test within a year.